 The journey of life is made better by the animals who walk it with us.
 Choosing to keep pet ashes with human ashes is a profound way to acknowledge that love doesn't end with a final breath.
 Whether you choose a high-tech memorial diamond or a simple shared urn on a mantelpiece, the key is transparency with professionals and early planning.

 If you are currently managing the loss of a pet or preparing for the future, you may find our guide on Pet Owner Death and Pet Care helpful for ensuring your living companions are looked after.
-For those planning a ceremony, consider reading about Including a Pet in a Funeral to see how living pets can participate in the goodbye.
+For those planning a ceremony, it can also help to think about how living pets might take part in the goodbye, whether by being present at a small gathering or included in a memorial photo.

 Plan for the Future